Elenkosz/rivus/doc/reference_data.rst

 =====

 weight
-	Timestep weight [hours]
+	Time step weight [hours]
-    Length of timestep in hours.
+    Length of time step in hours.
 Sum of all weights == 8760

 Elec
 	Scaling factor Elec [1]